tht/autodoist/README.md

 Parallel list processing
 ------------------------
 If a project or task name ends with `//`, the child tasks will be treated as parallel `@next_action`s.
-A waterfall processing is applied, where the lowest possible children tasks are labelled.
+A waterfall processing is applied, where the lowest possible child tasks are labelled.

 Parentless tasks
 ------------------------